Btalhaayy/Spotify-Music-Finder/README.md

 ```

 ### Usage
-To use the Spotify Playlist Analyzer, follow these steps:
+**To use the Spotify Playlist Analyzer, follow these steps:**

-Initialize the Spotify API: Ensure you have valid Spotify API credentials.
+**Initialize the Spotify API**: Ensure you have valid Spotify API credentials.
 Replace the placeholder credentials in the code with your own.

-Fetch Playlist Tracks: Input a Spotify playlist URL to retrieve and display the list of tracks.
+**Fetch Playlist Tracks**: Input a Spotify playlist URL to retrieve and display the list of tracks.

-Search on YouTube: Select a track to perform a YouTube search and view the results.
+**Search on YouTube**: Select a track to perform a YouTube search and view the results.

 #### Example Command
 To initialize the Spotify API and fetch playlist tracks: